SalamanderBailey/3.4-project/README.md

-# 3.8-project
+# 3.4 project
-DIT 3.8 project for neural networks and stuff.
+DIT 3.4 project for neural networks and stuff.